 Dublin has a hugely talented and diverse workforce across a range of industries.
 These are their stories.

-Dr Ruth Johnson is City Archaeologist for Dublin city and is charged with protecting, managing and investigating our oldest heritage, much of it underground.
-As well as conservation projects, Ruth has input to new development projects across the city and a role in policy development advocacy.
-We sat down for a chat to find out how she works and what’s going on across the city, under the ground, in our oldest graveyards, our buried monasteries and in half-hidden, forgotten houses.
-How did you first become an archaeologist Ruth?
-I worked on a community excavation project in Yorkshire while doing my A-levels after which I did a Primary Degree in archa
+Dr. Ruth Johnson is Dublin’s City Archaeologist and she is charged with protecting, managing and investigating the city’s oldest heritage – much of which is underground.
+As well as conservation projects, Ruth has input into new developments across the city and a role in policy development advocacy.
+We spoke to her about how she works and what’s going on across the city – under the ground, in our oldest graveyards and in half-hidden houses.
+In conversation with Dr. Ruth Johnson Ruth began her career working on a community excavation project in Yorkshire, while doing her A-levels.
+This piqued her interest in archaeology and she went on to do

-On Dorset Street in Dublin’s north inner city there’s a typewriter shop that’s been there as long as I can remember.
+The last Typewriter Shop in Dublin On Dorset Street in Dublin’s north inner city, there’s a typewriter shop that’s been there as long as I can remember.
 Founded in 1983, it’s run by Joe Millar and his son, who’s also named Joe.
 It’s the last typewriter shop in Dublin and the only one in the Golden Pages where it’s listed, simply, as ‘The Typewriter Shop’.
-Before setting up the shop, Joe Sr had worked in the typewriter trade for the American manufacturer Remington: “they had offices in Dublin, Belfast, Cork, Galway and Limerick”.
-They sold typewriters to offices, and serviced the machines to keep them i
+A million machines, but no more manufacturers Before setting up the shop, Joe Sr. had worked in the typewriter trade for the American manufacturer Remington.
+“They had offices in Dublin, Belfast, Cork, Galway and Limerick,” he says.
+They sold typewriters to offices and serviced